How to pick the perfect gaming laptop

 G-Sync and FreeSync

-The first variable-refresh-rate panels for laptops maxed out at 75Hz, which was only marginally better than the standard 60Hz.
-More recently, we’ve begun to see laptop panels that can push 120Hz.
-This means smoother and sharper gaming.
+The first variable-refresh-rate panels for laptops maxed out at 75Hz, only marginally better than the standard 60Hz.
+More recently, we’ve begun to see laptop panels that can push 120Hz, 144Hz and even 240Hz.
+This generally means smoother and sharper gaming to your eyes.
 It even helps smooth out everyday tasks such as scrolling a browser page or Word document.

 Keyboard and trackpad

 As far as keyboards go, the most important gaming feature is n-key rollover.
 This means the keyboard physically scans each key separately.
-If you wanted to, you could press 20 keys and they’d all register as each is independently wired.
-That probably sounds excessive but keyboards that lack this feature can suffer missed keystrokes, which not only ruins gameplay but also hurts in everyday tasks.
-Anyone who has used an Adobe product that might require a left-Alt, left-Shift, left-Ctrl plus two more keys to do something may have run into the limitations of non-n-key keyboards.
+If you wanted to, you could press 20 keys simultaneously and they’d all register, as each is independently wired.
+That probably sounds excessive, but keyboards that lack this feature can suffer missed keystrokes, which both ruins gameplay and hurts in everyday tasks.
+Anyone who's used an Adobe product that might require a left-Alt, left-Shift, left-Ctrl plus two more keys to do something may have run into the limitations of non-n-key keyboards.

 Other keyboard considerations include LED backlighting (which adds ambiance but does nothing for gameplay) and mechanical keys vs. membrane.
-Mechanical keys are excellent—but are available on only handful of laptops that usually weigh a ton.
+Mechanical keys are excellent—but are available on only a handful of laptops that usually weigh a ton.
+We have seen a few designs with low-profile mechanical keyboards, but even we admit they can be an acquired taste.

 How to pick storage for a gaming laptop

 What does matter more today is the size of the SSD rather than the interface it uses.
-With games now topping 50GBps and some touching 100GBps, a once spacious 256GB SSD will feel too small with just four games installed.
+With games now topping 50GB and some touching 100GBs, a once-spacious 256GB SSD will feel too small with just four games installed.

 So when spec’ing out that gaming laptop, be mindful of just how much total storage you have.
 If you go for laptop with a small SSD and large hard drive combo, expect to install your games to the hard drive.
-If the laptop will have an SSD only, choose a minimum of 512GB with 1TB preferred.
+If the laptop will have an SSD only, choose an absolute minimum of 512GB, with 1TB preferred.

 How much RAM do you need in a gaming laptop?